Code4Dopamine/portfolio-gatsby/content/jobs/MagellanGPS/index.md

 - Handle Software Delivery to client & customers on both Apps Store (Apple/Google) environment and troubleshoot issues.

 **UX Design Project** [[SmartDeviceLink(SDL)](https://smartdevicelink.com/)]:
+- Assigned by VP of Engineering as UX Designer in creating SDL Product demo of our Navigation Software.
+- Investigated SDL platform in-vehicle functionality & capability for integration with in-house navigation app.
+- Provided feasibility studies on SDL platform in relationship to navigation app and demo hardware.
-- Created Userflow, Wireframes and Prototype for porting existing Navigation app onto SDL Platform.
+- Created Userflow, Wireframe, and Prototype for Engineering Team to implement into SDL platform app.
-- Worked with Product Manager reviewing upcoming UI/UX Design proposals.
 - [> Click here for project <](https://drive.google.com/drive/folders/1PSTvVgwpIfLu2Xmhpcvaas3-1ZUZ637e)

 **IT / Administrative:**